Dave Simon and Fred Garcia, are actively practising 10th Planet Jiu-Jitsu so it was time to write this article: 10th Planet Belt System Explained.

 The Global Reach of 10th Planet Jiu-Jitsu

-Ringside Report MMA Host Fred Garcia awarded his 10th Planet Purple Belt
+Ringside Report Mma Host Fred Garcia Awarded His 10Th Planet Purple Belt

-10th Planet Belt System Explained 9
+10th Planet Jiu-Jitsu's Belt System Explained 11

 • Australia